-The most difficult part when deciding to let go of a lipstick is looking at the tube, seeing how beautiful the color is, and knowing that I can still wear it… someday… maybe.
+For me, the most difficult part in deciding when to let go of a lipstick is looking at the tube, seeing how beautiful the color is, and knowing that I can technically still wear it… someday… maybe.

-Deep in my heart I know what I should do, because really, I know I won’t wear it again.
+But deep in my heart I know what I should do, because really, I know I won’t remember picking it up again.

 1. I should only buy matte lipsticks.

-No matter how beautiful and/ or opaque the color is, if it’s not matte, I won’t wear it much.
+No matter how beautiful and/ or opaque the color is, if it’s not matte, I won’t wear it frequently enough.

 2. I should only buy opaque aka very pigmented lipsticks.